Sponsor Licence Suspended? (Act Now!)

 It is important for sponsors to fully understand this guidance and keep abreast of any changes made, remaining up to date at all times in the context of compliance.
 The various reasons for which UKVI may make a decision to suspend your licence are also set out in this guidance.

-However, in all cases where your sponsor licence is suspended, you should immediately seek expert legal advice from an immigration specialist to help secure reinstatement of your licence.
-Your adviser can ensure that a robust defence is presented to UKVI addressing any issues raised in your suspension notice, helping to maximise the prospects of no further action being taken against you and your licence being reinstated as soon as possible.
+However, in all cases where your sponsor licence is suspended, you should immediately seek expert legal advice to help secure reinstatement of your licence.
+Our compliance specialists can ensure that a robust response is presented to UKVI addressing any issues raised in your suspension notice, helping to maximise the prospects of no further action being taken against you and your licence being reinstated as soon as possible.

 Following receipt of your response, the Home Office will investigate further before making a decision.
 The suspension will remain in place until UKVI makes a decision on what action to take.